Claude de Bernales: Goldfields

 De Bernales returned to London, but from 1939 his empire started to encounter difficulties.
 The Great Boulder mine went into liquidation and its shareholders sought recovery of their losses, accusing de Bernales of mismanagement.
 The London Stock Exchange suspended trading in several of his companies in July 1939 which sent them also into liquidation.
 An extensive investigation into de Bernales' Commonwealth Group of companies by Sir William McClintock for the Board of Trade was made during 1939 and 1940.
 This uncovered income tax liabilities from share dealings on profits of £1,382,000.
 These were however, never brought to trial as the case arguments dragged on for ten years.
 Between 1945 and 1948, the official receiver undertook further investigations but partly due to his failing health the claims were finally settled for just £125,000.
 In the meantime, a concerted attack campaign by Lord Beaverbrook's influential Daily Express continued.

 Later life

 De Bernales became a recluse at his home The White House, a house with private beach in Selsey, Sussex, near Chichester.
 His second wife Helen Florence died there on 27 May 1956.
 De Bernales died at the Chelsea, London home of one of his daughters, on 9 December 1963, survived by daughters Daphne and Betty, from his first marriage.
-One of his grandchildren was Anthony Trethowan, who became a member of parliament.
+One of his grandchildren was Anthony Trethowan, who became a member of the Western Australian parliament.